jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/0_Standards.typ

 An examination of specific standards from various sectors follows, along with an analysis of overarching norms governing high-pressure hydrogen systems in @chap_1_4.
 This chapter concludes by identifying and evaluating the most pertinent standards for #glspl("swith") in @chap_1_5.
 Throughout, the text emphasizes the current standardization hurdles and the need for new or adapted standards.
-The safety considerations, particularly those arising from the application of hydrogen, that must be addressed in the experimental structural validation testing of #glspl("swith") geared towards final certification are detailed in @chap_2.
+The safety considerations, particularly those arising from the application of hydrogen, that must be addressed in the experimental structural validation testing of #glspl("swith") geared towards final certification are detailed in the upcoming @chap_2.

 // Title was checked and is fine - inshallah
 == Importance of Standards <chap_1_0>